 Tom Reed, Jr has been at Pemi for over 50 years as a camper, counselor, division and program head, head of Pemi’s trip program, and director.
 A graduate of Yale University, he is Professor of English at Dickinson College.
 Tom is joined on the Pemi staff by his wife Dottie, Pemi’s head administrator.
-Their daughter Abigail worked in Pemi’s kitchen, as a swimming and nature instructor, and served as co-head of the junior camp.
-Their son Dan has been an assistant counselor, counselor, co-leader of Pemi West, and trip leader.
+Their daughter Abigail attended Pemi West, worked in Pemi’s kitchen, served as a swimming and nature instructor, and was co-head of the junior camp.
+Their son Dan has been an assistant counselor, counselor, co-leader of Pemi West, division head, and trip leader.

 Now with a 5th-generation camper, the Fauver family continues to be very much involved as Board members, officers, and in filling other key roles as needed.